 The answer to this question depends on the age of the seal upon admit, the species, and any overt or underlying medical conditions requiring attention, such as malnourishment or infection.

 Harbor seal pups require a minimum of three months of intensive rehabilitative care, though it is not uncommon for these young seals to require a bit more time.
 Dependent pups must be weaned off pup formula once old enough and then learn to eat fish on their own.
-Once a pup is weaned, they need to gain a substantial amount of weight before they will be considered fit for release.
+Once a pup is weaned, they need to gain a substantial amount of weight before they are fit for release.
 A prematurely-born harbor seal rehabilitated by MMoME in 2018 remained in our care for seven months.
 "Premie" reached her developmental benchmarks at a slower pace than her full-term counterparts and had more ground to cover before being deemed release-ready.
 A juvenile of any species, however, is typically less of a time commitment and may only require one or two months of care in our facility, depending on their reason for being admitted to rehab.